zilishen/documentation/content/nms/installation/infrastructure-as-code/overview.md

 ---
-description: Easily install NGINX Management Suite using our user-friendly Ansible role and explore feature-rich modules like Instance Manager, API Connectivity Manager, Application Delivery Manager, and Security Monitoring.
+description: Easily install NGINX Management Suite using our user-friendly Ansible role and explore feature-rich modules like Instance Manager and Security Monitoring.
 Simplify your infrastructure management with our innovative Information as Code project, which lets you set up the control plane and data plane as a single solution.
 docs: DOCS-1249